 Introduction

-Parkinson’s disease (PD) is classically considered a motor disorder, with resting tremor, rigidity, and bradykinesia as its core features.
+Parkinson’s disease (PD) is classically considered a motor disorder, with resting tremor, rigidity, bradykinesia, and postural instability and gait disorder as its core features.
 However, the concept of PD has changed considerably in the last few years, now prompting a revision of its diagnostic criteria to include non-motor symptoms (NMS) in the core parameters (Postuma et al., 2015; Marras and Chaudhuri, 2016).
 There has been growing recognition that NMS in PD are caused by neurotransmitter pathway dysfunctions which involve both the central and peripheral nervous systems (Jellinger, 2012; Gjerløff et al., 2015).
 The significant clinical heterogeneity of NMS in PD suggests the existence of specific non-motor subtypes (Marras and Chaudhuri, 2016; Sauerbier et al., 2016).

 Previous cluster analyses have already identified motor- and non-motor-based clusters in PD patients (e.g. van Rooden et al., 2011; Erro et al., 2013; Ma et al., 2015; Pont-Sunyer et al., 2015).
 Recently, it has been argued that the recent concept of non-motor endophenotypes of PD provides a stronger basis for subtyping, since these relate to the central pathophysiology of specific neurotransmitter systems and are therefore likely to remain stable over time (Marras and Chaudhuri, 2016).
 As such, several studies have explored PD subtypes while considering motor subtypes and their association with non-motor aspects of the disease such as psychopathology and cognition (Graham and Sagar, 1999; Reijnders et al., 2009; Selikhova et al., 2009; Burn et al., 2012; Flensborg Damholdt et al., 2012), REM sleep behavior disorder (Romenets et al., 2012), and daily visual activities (Seichepine et al., 2011).
 To our knowledge, however, no studies have used cluster analysis techniques to examine subtypes present in NMS only.